eoneill27/pe-projects/daily-journal.md

 Arrays
 Objects
-JS also has new faetures - Sets and Maps (and some variations of these)
+JS also has new features - Sets and Maps (and some variations of these)

 An array is perfect for a to-do list const todos = [];